-21 Horrible Stories of Sexual Abuse in Fashion
+20 Horrible Stories of Sexual Abuse in Fashion

 @ShitModelMgmt says she was triggered by many of these stories and was motivated to share them partly by her own experiences with harassment.
 “I know how easy it is to be taken advantage of in this industry and not know what’s happening; you think it’s your job,” she added, declining to go into more detail.
 “I want all these agencies and photographers to know: You cannot get away with this anymore.
 It’s 2018, and I’m so tired of it.”

 @ShitModelMgmt is not the first Instagram account to use its platform as a space to share stories of sexual harassment and abuse, nor is it likely to be the last.
-Over the past six months, the app has become a hub for fashion’s “whisper network,” the back-channel method women use to warn each other about predatory behavior.
+Over the past six months, the app has become a hub for fashion’s “whisper network,” the back-channel method men and women use to warn each other about predatory behavior.
 The results have been disruptive, highlighting the flaws in traditional methods of reporting abuse, as well as those of reporting on social media.
 But the biggest result is that some of the alleged predators have been been exposed, prompting brands, agencies, and companies to take action as well.

 In February of last year, casting agent James Scully used Instagram to call out specific instances of abuse against models.
 Armed with a litany of allegations in his direct messages, LVMH and Kering — two of fashion’s biggest, most powerful conglomerates — agreed to sit at the table with him and ultimately write the “Charter on Working Relations With Fashion Models and Their Well-Being,” which was published in September.